 Definition, Etiology, PathogenesisTop

-Zollinger-Ellison syndrome (ZES) is characterized by gastrin-secreting tumors (gastrinomas), which are most frequently located in the duodenum or pancreas.
+Zollinger-Ellison syndrome (ZES) is characterized by gastrin-secreting tumors (gastrinomas), which are most frequently located in the duodenum or pancreas, rarely in adjacent lymph nodes.

-ZES is associated with refractory recurrent peptic ulcers due to hypergastrinemia and subsequent hypersecretion of gastric acid.
+ZES is associated with refractory recurrent peptic ulcers due to hypergastrinemia and subsequent hyperplasia of parietal cells leading to hypersecretion of gastric acid.
 Diarrhea is a common sequela, caused by 3 mechanisms: high gastric acid secretion with inadequate intestinal reabsorption; inactivation of pancreatic digestive enzymes due to high-volume acid output and interference with bile acid–related emulsification, resulting in maldigestion and malabsorption; and inhibition of intestinal sodium and water reabsorption, causing secretory diarrhea.

 In 80% of cases the tumors are sporadic.
 In 20% of cases they are associated with multiple endocrine neoplasia type 1 (MEN 1).